sebinra/ICOS_CP/README.md

 # ICOS_CP
 prepare and send met files to Carbon portal

-This script has been prepared by Christophe Chippeau for the Salles Bilos ICOS site.
+This script has been prepared by Christophe Chipeaux for the Salles Bilos ICOS site.
 It has been generalized by Sébastien Lafont.

 The input files are :